gist-ailab/assembly-camera-manager/README.md

 ### Features

+- Receive the sensor value of Zivid and Kinect Azure
-- Intrinsic & Extrinsic Calibration for Kinect Azure using ArUCO
+- Intrinsic & Extrinsic Calibration for Kinect Azure
+- Extrinsic Calibration for Zivid (ExtrinsicCalibrateZivid.srv)
 - tf manager for map and cameras
-- receive the sensor value of Zivid and Kinect Azure

 ## To Do

-- Elaborate intrinsic calibration for accurate point cloud merge and extrinsic calibration (Currently, we are using factory calibrated values)
-- merge azure maps and zivid map
+- service for extrinsic calibration of Kinect Azure

 ## Getting Started